Layer Management

 § 3D Tiles are streamed in ECEF coordinate system.
 By default, the elevation values are not reprojected but anyway declared as ellipsoid values in ECEF when delivered to Cesium.
 To reproject the elevation values from their vertical datum, to real ellipsoid values for compatibility with terrain that uses true ellipsoid elevation, enter "[convertz=true]".

-Note: If the required grid shift file was not bundled with your installation or the reference itself is missing from the WKT, see "Adding Grid Shift Files" in the "Basic Concepts" chapter for information.
+Note: If the required grid shift file was not bundled with your application files or the reference itself is missing from the WKT, see "Adding Grid Shift Files" in the "Basic Concepts" chapter for information.

 Tags